wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 4. **How to maintain a source-of-truth**
     - Everybody who build CUDA-accelerated Wheel Variants need to use **exactly** the metadata that will be provided to installers.
-    - Same logic for CPU, every `AVX512` accelerated package need to highlight that feature in the exact same way.
+    - Same logic for CPU, every `AVX512` specialized packages need to highlight that feature in the exact same way.
     - Shall we have a package like `troveclassifiers` to act as a "source of truth"?

 ## Conclusion